Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/b273c6ec-465a-4305-be2f-d71146d978fe)

 After that, click Next for the Paths and review the options.
 Once everything looks good, proceed to the Prerequisites Check.
-After it verifies that everything is correct, click Install to start the promotion process.
+Once the system verifies everything is correct, click Install to begin the domain promotion process.

 ![Image](https://github.com/user-attachments/assets/7aa926e4-b3b5-4431-b94b-f5a9af15ee9f)